GeorgeBarh/customer-survey-analysis/README.md

 - **validate_password**()

 Validates the password required for accessing owner functionalities.
-Prompts the user to enter the password and verifies it against a predefined value.
-Provides feedback on password validity.
+The password is known to the user before the program asks them to enter it, which allows the program to be evaluated effectively.
+The password is checked against a predefined value.
+The _password.py_ file containing the password is not included in the _.gitignore_ file to facilitate deployment on Heroku.

 - **handle_owner_role**(google_sheet)